Souloutz/School-Fund-App/docs/DesignDoc.md

 > _In this section you do not need to be exhaustive and list every
 > story.
 Focus on top-level features from the Vision document and
 > maybe Epics and critical Stories._

+Users can log in with their own account.
+Users can browse a list of needs (school supplies).
+Users can pick a need to support and pick the amount to support.
+Users can add items to their cart and checkout
+Users have persistence, they can log out and cart will save Admins can edit the needs in the cupboard, edit amount, add/remove items, etc.

 ### Definition of MVP
 > _**[Sprint 2 & 4]** Provide a simple description of the Minimum Viable Product._